Need to talk? Call 1800 882 436.

 How do I protect my baby from herpes?

-It's important to maintain strict hygiene habits when caring for a new baby if you, or anyone in close contact with the baby, have cold sores.
+It's important to maintain strict hygiene habits when caring for a new baby.
+If you, or anyone in close contact with the baby has cold sores, help prevent spreading the virus by:

-• cover cold sores when you're around the baby
+• covering cold sores when you are around your baby

-• avoid kissing your baby until the sores are completely healed
+• avoiding kissing your baby until the sores have completely healed

-• avoid touching the cold sores then touching your baby
+• avoiding touching the cold sores with your hands

-• wash your hands thoroughly before touching your baby
+• washing your hands thoroughly before touching your baby

 What if I have a cold sore while breastfeeding?

-If you have cold sores, it is safe to breastfeed your baby as long as the cold sores are not on the breast or nipple.
+If you have cold sores, it is safe to breastfeed your baby as long as the sores are not on the breast or nipple.
+If they are, you should temporarily stop breastfeeding from the affected breast until the sores have cleared up.

-Talk to your doctor or midwife as soon as you notice any cold sores on your breast or nipple.
+You should express and dispose of breastmilk from the affected breast.
+Breastmilk can be contaminated if it comes in contact with the skin lesions.
+Talk to your doctor or midwife as soon as you notice a cold sore on your breast or nipple.

 • blisters on the skin